xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 #### Universal operation and preference
 Domain-aware operators can be instructed to ignore domain using tildes.

-An expression like `x ~op y` is roughly equivalent to
+An expression like `x ~op y` is value-equivalent to
 ```c
 domainOf(x)(linear(x) op linear(y))
 ```